NetGent: Agent-Based Automation of Network Application Workflows: Introduction

 \smartparagraph{Contributions and evidence.} We implement \sys{} and evaluate it across 50+ workflows spanning video-on-demand streaming, live video streaming, video conferencing, social media, and web scraping (similar to BQT).
 Section~\ref{sec:design} details the abstractions and execution model; Section~3 demonstrates that (i)~abstract user prompts in natural language expand into hundreds of lines of executable code across diverse applications (extensibility), (ii)~caching and replay reduce token cost and make millions of repeat runs economically feasible (efficiency and repeatability), and (iii)~UI drift is handled by regenerating only the impacted state (robustness).
 Together, these results position \sys{} as a proof of concept for scalable and realistic data generation in networking, complementing controllable platforms such as netReplica~\cite{netreplica}---capable of emulating a diverse range of realistic networking conditions.
+We make \sys{} and its generated workflows available at \url{https://github.com/SNL-UCSB/netgent}.